perlaruizaviles/farandula/farandula-java/Readme.md

 *    The second flight must depart from Mexico City and arrive at Hermosillo city, it must depart on August 20, 2017.
 *    The third flight must depart from Las Vegas and arrive in Guadalajara city, it must depart on September 8, 2017.

-The passengers who will travel are two adults, one child (10 years old) and one infant (1-year-old) who do not require a seat.
+The passengers who will travel are two adults, one child (10 years old) and one infant (1-year-old) without seat.
 The preference class is economy, and only 20 results are required to select a flight.

 The specified data condensed are the following:
 *    `from`: DFW, MEX, LAS (list of departing IATA codes).
 *    `to`: CDG, HMO, GDL (list of arrival IATA codes).
 *    `departing at`: 2017/08/07 00:00:00, 2017/08/20 00:00:00, 2017/09/08 00:00:00 (list of departing date times)
-*    `for passengers`: Two adults, one ten years old children and one infant (one-year-old) who do not require a seat
+*    `for passengers`: Two adults, one ten years old child, and one-year-old infant without seat
 *    `preference class`: ECONOMY
 *    `flight type`: OPENJAW
 *    `limit to`: 20